Transition to Year 7

 In September your son or daughter will begin their time at Chesterfield in a mixed ability tutor group in which they usually remain for the next five years.
 This system allows the tutor to build up a detailed knowledge of your child and also provides you with a clearly identified point of contact if you have any concerns, ensuring the continuity and stability we think is so vital for success.

-Your child’s Progress Leader is Miss R Moore; she is responsible for leading form tutors and Pastoral staff in Year 7.
+Your child’s Progress Leader is Miss Parker assisted by Miss Barnett, Associate Progress Leader.
+Together they are responsible for leading form tutors and Pastoral staff in Year 7.

-She is supported by Mr L Bainton and Miss Witter, Year 7 Student Support Managers.
+They are supported by Miss M Sherrocks and Mrs L Hughes, Year 7 Student Support Managers.
 Together they work to ensure your son or daughter makes academic progress and feels happy and safe at school.

 Keeping you informed